Verifereum is an open-source project centred on a comprehensive

 interpreter

-correctness proofs
+for smart contract correctness proofs

-- Implementation: Focus on decompilation and compiler
+- Implementation: Focus on proof-producing reasoning,

 Collaboration Philosophy